Bridge Jumper Identified As Hudson Valley 34-Year-Old

 The investigation remains ongoing.

-Friends or family members of Franklin may contact Daily Voice at kreakes@dailyvoice.com.
+Friends or family members of Franolich may contact Daily Voice at kreakes@dailyvoice.com.

 Those suffering can find help at the National Suicide Hotline by dialing 988.
 September is National Suicide Prevention Month, so reach out a hand to those in need.